Developer: Capcom Publisher: Capcom Release: 10/88 Genre: Action

 Billy Bob isn’t completely helpless in his pursuit of the Wingate family.
 The various barrels lying around contain numerous power-ups.
 Boots increase walking speed while bullets raise shot speed.
 There is also invincibility, a mega bomb, and extra lives.
 If you find the odd horse in a barrel (…yeah) you can ride along and survive a few shots.
 Things start to deviate from here.

 Your score which was previously meaningless is now a money counter.
-The money accrued is used for a number of purposes.
+Money now has a number of purposes.
 There are two merchants in every level who sell various items.
 The first sells a variety of secondary weapons with limited ammo.
 The second is more important as they sell a horse, ammo and the most important a wanted poster.
 The biggest change in Gun Smoke is requiring a wanted poster to face the end level boss.
 Reaching the end of a level without the poster causes it to loop endlessly until you come prepared.

-It’s a change I’m not sure I’m fond of but isn’t as obnoxious as it sounds.
+It’s a change I’m not sure I am fond of but is not as obnoxious as it sounds.
 If you are studious in killing every enemy and collecting every item you can easily build up the money for each poster.
 It increases in price with every new level but so does your reward money.
 More importantly if you scour every inch of each level you can find a wanted poster free of charge.
 The imbalance it causes can’t be denied however.
 Juggling your money to buy new weapons or the wanted poster defeats the point of their existence.

 In Closing

 Considering this was an early NES title Gun Smoke holds up considerably well.
-Gun Smoke was released before Capcom’s golden era following Mega Man so isn’t as well known.
+Gun Smoke was before Capcom’s golden era following Mega Man so is a little obscure now.
 With its decent graphics, excellent soundtrack and tight gameplay Gun Smoke remains a nice fit in any NES owner’s library.